 - 3. In a food processor, shred the coconut flakes for 30 seconds.

 - 5. Ladle the custard into the paper cups, filling each 1/4 inch from the top.
-(Make sure to stir the custard frequently to keep the coconut well distributed.)
+(Make sure to stir the custard frequently as you’re filling the cups to keep the coconut well distributed.)

 Hungry for more?
 Chow down on these: